 Our results show that onion routing provides unsatisfactory anonymity against a reasonable adversary that controls some fraction of the network.
-The exact anonymity depends on the size of the network and the behavior of the users, but it faces an upper limit that depends on the size of the adversary.
+The exact anonymity depends on the size of the adversary and the behavior of the users, but it faces an upper limit that depends only on the size of the adversary.
 Therefore, in the last half of the thesis, we consider two ways to get past this limit: trust information and a new prototol design.

 We first suppose that users have external trust information about the network that helps them avoid parts that are controlled by the adversary.
-Then we consider using this information to improve the performance of onion routing.
+Then we consider using this information to improve the anonymity provided by onion routing.
 Under a model of trust, we come up with practical and provable recommendations.

-Next we consider a new protocol that avoids the main flaw in onion routing: timing attacks.
+Next we consider a new protocol that avoids a major weakness in onion routing: timing attacks.
 An adversary that can observe traffic coming into the network and flowing out of the network can use timing patterns in the traffic, natural or induced, to link a user with his destination.
-We give a protocol that involves explicit timing instructions and redundancy, and prove that it provides arbitrarily good anonymity that grows with the user population.
+We give a protocol that involves explicit timing instructions and redundancy, and prove that it provides anonymity that grows with the user population and can be made arbitrarily high.
 Finally, this protocol requires adding some artificial delays that depend on the behavior of the network.
-Therefore, to estimate the magnitudes of these delays in practice, we measure timing in a live anonymity network.
-Our results suggest that the added delays are likely to result in a small constant factor increase over onion routing.
+To estimate the magnitudes of these delays in practice, we measure timing in a live anonymity network.
+Our results suggest that the added delays are likely to result in a small constant-factor increase over onion routing.